ensf-614-group11/seng637-a1-group11/seng631-a1-regression_testing_defect_report.md

 4. Click account to transfer from (e.g., savings).
 5. Click account to transfer to (e.g., checking).
 6. Enter amount to transfer (e.g., $20).
-7. **ERROR:** The receipt is showing the wrong card number.
+7. **ERROR:** Display message is incorrect, says accounts "to" and "from" backwards of what was selected (e.g., CHKG to SVGS).
+The receipt is showing the wrong card number.
 A transfer inquiry for CARD 1 should be correctly indicated on the receipt.

 **Log:**
 ```